NJ Adoptions FAQ

 A: Grandparent Visitation Rights are Protected in NJ

 Grandparents of birth parents have protected rights to visitation of their grandchildren if visitation is in the best interest of the child.
-An adoption by a stepparent cannot alone extinguish a grandparent’s statutory right to visitation nor can an adoption eliminate a grandparents’ visitation rights though they can arguably affect those rights.
-Thus, the Courts in New Jersey have permitted grandparents to intervene in adoption cases since they have an interest that may be prejudiced or affected by the entry of a judgment of adoption.
+An adoption by a stepparent cannot, by itself, extinguish a grandparent’s statutory right to visitation, nor can an adoption eliminate a grandparent’s visitation rights, though they can arguably affect those rights.
+Thus, the Courts in New Jersey have permitted grandparents to intervene in adoption cases because they have an interest that may be prejudiced or affected by the entry of an adoption judgment.

 Q: I was adopted shortly after my birth.
 Am I able to access my adoption records?

 A: Accessing adoption records will depend on the relevant state’s law.
 Some states protect the privacy of birth parents by allowing them to seal the records.
 Such records can only be opened with the consent of the birth parents.
-Other states allow the adopted child to access the records.
+Other states allow adopted children to access their records.
 State law may require that the adopted child be a certain age before allowing access to the records.

 Q: What About Interstate Adoptions Involving NJ Children?